ACCOMMODATION REQUEST FORM for Guests With Disabilities

 Qualified and bona fide service animals are welcome at High Sierra.
 Pets and non-service animals are NOT permitted.
 It is a crime to misrepresent a pet as a service animal.
 Those who bring their non-service animals to the festival will be ejected from the festival site without refund.

-All service animals must be trained, housebroken, leashed and under the direct control of their handler at all times.
+All service animals must be trained for a specific function, related to a disability, housebroken, leashed and under the direct control of their handler at all times.
 If any handler does not adhere to these conditions, the handler will be asked to remove the animal from the site.
 The handler then may return without the animal.

 High Sierra reserves the right to refuse admittance to or eject any individual whose conduct poses a direct threat to the health or safety of other individuals or service animals.

 Any High Sierra patron arriving at the festival with a service animal will need to have their service animal credentialed at the box office.
 This process should not be feared, as it will be conducted with respect and understanding.
 After the service animal has been credentialed by festival staff, important information will be provided to the disabled individual.
 Once your service animal has been credentialed, staff are not likely to question you again unless the animal causes a problem.
 Any patron bringing a non-service animal will be not permitted onto any of the festival grounds, including camping areas.

 The festival is held on the Plumas-Sierra County Fairgrounds, which is an ADA compliant facility.
 Paved roads and pathways go throughout the property with hardened dirt paths in the campgrounds.
 The land is relatively flat except for the Hillside Campground.
 The length of the venue is just over half a mile long.